d-carrigg/BinWips/ReadMe.md

 ## All New-BinWips Parameters

 Detailed help for this module is included via the `Get-Help` cmdlet.
 Run `Get-Help New-BinWips -Detailed` for more information.
+Examples are included in the help.
+You can also check out the [/tests/BinWips.Tests.ps1](/tests/BinWips.Tests.ps1) file for examples of how to use the module.

 ```text
 NAME